|Guide||♦||1,783 Triplogs||Laps||Active Topic|

 Approaching the Echo Canyon trailhead from McDonald Drive offers spectacular views!
-The parking area is very limited considering the location of this hike.
+The parking area is limited, considering the location of this hike.
 Expect to wait in line for a parking space if you come within three hours of sundown.
-Summer temperatures get well over a 110 degrees.
-Personally I enjoy and excel in the summer heat.
+Summer temperatures get well over 110 degrees.
+Personally, I enjoy and excel in the summer heat.
 Keep in mind this is a very dangerous situation if you are new to hiking.
-Every summer I see folks in serious trouble because they come unprepared.
-If you plan on hiking this trail during the hot months be careful and bring plenty of water.
+Every summer, I see folks in serious trouble because they come unprepared.
+If you plan on hiking this trail during the hot months, be careful and bring plenty of water.

 I have been hiking Camelback and Piestewa Peak for years.
-Throughout the years the subject of chit chat along the trail remains the same.
+Throughout the years, the subject of chit-chat along the trail remains the same.
 Somebody is usually talking about their best time up or asking you the same.
-Many debate if Camelback or Piestewa is tougher.
+Debates if Camelback or Piestewa is tougher.
 The Echo Canyon Summit Trail is only slightly longer than the Piestewa Peak Summit Trail.
 The trail itself is very different.
-Piestewa Peak is easier on the knees with shorter steps but the trail is extremely jagged in sections.
+Piestewa Peak is easier on the knees with shorter steps, but the trail is exceptionally jagged in sections.
 Camelback is smoother with large boulders and less defined in some areas.
 Lack of parking helps thin out the crowds.

 Beware, this trail is very addictive.
-I hiked Camelback nearly everyday in 1997-98.
+I hiked Camelback nearly every day in 1997-98.
 Sometimes up to three times consecutive.
 My best time up and down was 46:11, which seemed fast to me.
-Then again I know others blow that time away.
+Then again, I know others blow that time away.
 This hike is most enjoyable with a time around 70 minutes.
-I have taken numerous first timers on this hike.
-First timers average just under two hours round trip.
+I have taken numerous first-timers on this hike, and they average just under two hours round trip.
 Keep in mind the Echo Canyon parking area closes early.

-Spring of 1998 the Cholla Trail on the the east end of Camelback reopened.
+Spring of 1998 the Cholla Trail on the east end of Camelback reopened.
 This is a great alternative when the Echo Canyon parking lot is full.
 This trail approaches the summit from the opposite side of the mountain.
-The trail itself is rather different and offers great views along the ridgeline. - Jan 01 1999 joe bartels
+The trail itself is rather different and offers great views along the ridgeline.